UT-ADL/e2e-rally-estonia/docs/lidar_as_camera.md

 # LiDAR-as-Camera for End-to-End Driving

 This repository contains the code to reproduce the experiments of the paper "LiDAR-as-Camera for End-to-End Driving".
 All used models can be trained and off-policy metrics reproduced.
+Rosbag recordings are provided to reproduce on-policy metrics.

 Task list:
 - [ ] training models